rlugojr/geoip/README.md

 Traceroute feature is under development.

 ###TODO
-1. Implement traceroute.
+1. Implement traceroute (Probably not gonna do it --- 14/08/2016).

-2. Add visual description overlay to server (reveals server info, coordinate, etc.).
+2. Add visual description overlay to server (Completed --- 13/08/2016).

-3. Animated zoom in (if I figure out how to play with Google Map API).
+3. Animated zoom in (Under development).